sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gstreamer1-plugins-good</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : GStreamer plugins with good code and licensing
+Short desc    : GStreamer plugins with good code and licensing
 URL          : http://gstreamer.freedesktop.org/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : GStreamer is a streaming media framework, based on graphs of filters which
+Descript     : GStreamer is a streaming media framework, based on graphs of filters which
              : operate on media data.
 Applications using this library can do anything
              : from real-time sound processing to playing videos, and just about anything
              : else media-related.
 Its plugin-based architecture means that new data